 Nearly three out of every four American offices have low or no partitions separating employee work areas.
 Almost one-third rate visual distractions as a real problem that interferes with intensive style tasks.

 Visual distractions can happen anywhere, even in an enclosed office.
 Employees in private spaces, however, have the ability to control their environment and reduce the likelihood of interruption.
 Open offices, especially those without any partitions, leave employees with no ability to control their environment and prevent distraction.
 Any flutter of activity can ruin a person’s concentration.

 While you can possibly avoid noise pollution by using headphones (unless music also serves as a distraction) you cannot escape visual distraction short of covering your head with a blanket.

 This serves as a real productivity problem.
-Humboldt University in Berlin conducted a study on concentration and found that once deep concentration gets broken, it does not get restored for 23 minutes on average.
-Of course, that assumes that nothing else occurs to break it again.
+Humboldt University in Berlin conducted a study on concentration and found that once deep focus gets broken, it does not get restored for an average of 23 minutes.

-If lost concentration means lost productivity, the entire company loses out.
+If lost concentration means lost productivity, the entire company misses out.